ahazem/ruby-conf-18-notes/day-1/designing-an-engineering-team-making-room-for-everyone.md

 > "The phrase great engineer itself is so coarse: it obfuscates all the skills an engineer can have!"

-Talks about how big is software engineering as a field, and how most engineers are only comptent in a few of them.
+Talks about how big software engineering is as a field, and how most engineers are only comptent in a handful of skills.

 Gives an example about two candidates with different backgrounds and skill sets.